-Looking into their average pieces per launch and launch frequency gives you a clear idea of the newness level.
-Are they stocking up fast, but in low quantities?
-Or are they stocking up infrequently, but at higher levels?
+Looking into their launch frequency and volume provides a clear idea of the newness level.
+Are they stocking up fast, but in low quantities, or vice versa?

 From a customer’s point of view, a regular level of newness keeps the shopping experience exciting – upon each visit, there’s always something new to look at.

-All three fast fashion retailers not only refresh their assortments on a daily basis but constantly update their visuals on the homepage too.
+All three fast fashion retailers not only refresh their assortments on a daily basis but constantly promote new launches on their websites too.
 This practice engages customers – just like walking into a store with new items.

-While it’s important to have a constant flow of new products, the process has to be done right.
-H&M is a prime example of bringing in too much, as the brand is infamously known for having an overstocking issue.
+While it’s important to have a constant flow of new products, the process has to be done right to avoid overstock.
 So how do you strike a balance in the logistics equation; one that makes you and your customers happy?

-The first key step is to revisit the production process.
+The first step is to revisit the production process.
 Compare your in-stock levels between new assortments and ageing products to identify your next steps.
-Here, Zara and Missguided are a contrasting example.

-In retrospect, looking into your buying process helps in identifying the cause, thus helping you to plan better in the future.
-Perhaps your team has been buying unpopular trends.
-To ensure you have the bestselling ones, this handy guide on how to create the bestselling assortments will help you stray away from fads.
 Another reason for overstocking could simply lie in the quantities ordered, a simple case of purchasing more than needed.
-Finding the right balance in supply and demand for your business is key in helping you stock at the right levels.
+Finding the right balance in supply and demand for your business is crucial in helping you maintain healthy stock levels.

 Newness is Key